Historic Wichita Tour

 The Keeper is majestic in any light but if possible see the 15-minute “Ring of Fire” at 9 p.m. (spring and summer) or 7 p.m. (fall and winter), weather permitting.

-Experience Wichita like it’s 1865.
-Old Cowtown Museum is a living history museum that lets you immerse yourself in the sights, sounds and activities common to a Midwestern cattle town.
+Experience Wichita like it’s 1865 at Old Cowtown Museum.
+This living history museum lets you immerse yourself in the sights, sounds and activities common to a Midwestern cattle town.
 Hear the ring of the blacksmith anvil, try an ice-cold sarsaparilla in the saloon and be prepared to duck in the doorway as gunfire erupts in the streets!
 Cowtown's unique programming tells the story of Wichita's transformation from a frontier settlement to a cattle town to an agricultural and manufacturing area.
 Connect with history through textiles, furnishings, furniture, tools and art while exploring 54 historic and re-created buildings, including Wichita’s oldest surviving structure.